 We support or steer research and the development of guidance material through our working groups.
-Guidelines and resource material has been developed on the management of stormwater and road run-off, stock crossings and stock effluent spilled on roads from stock trucks.
-The Active Modes Infrastructure Group has steered research on cycling markings and resources related to providing for walking and cycling.
-The Research and Guidelines Steering Group has also worked to provide guidelines for members on sustainable herbicide management to avoid herbicide-resistant weeds becoming established, and is investigating a number of issues surrounding increasing uptake of mobility scooters.
+Working groups have been established as the need arose to develop guidance on the management of stormwater and road run-off, stock crossings and stock effluent spilled on roads from stock trucks, funding of pavement maintenance for low volume roads, steering research on cycling markings and providing resources related to providing for walking and cycling.
+The Research and Guidelines Steering Group has also worked to provide guidelines for members on sustainable herbicide management to avoid herbicide-resistant weeds becoming established, and research on issues surrounding the increasing uptake of mobility scooters.

 We also want to publicise research to encourage wider adoption and application of the recommendations and findings from research.
 We provide a summary of recent NZTA research reports and other presentations and a short list of currently active research projects and recent projects completed as part of post-graduate or doctoral theses at Canterbury University School of Engineering that might be of use to members.